voxpupuli/puppet-wildfly/README.md

 ## Domain Management

-Make sure you remove default resources if you're not going to use it.
+Make sure you remove default resources (server-groups and server-config) if you're not going to use it.

 Domain controller: